LIGHTS. CAMERA. ACTION!

 If heart-pumping recreation is not your forte, just relax and stretch your legs a bit as you meander along Castelluccio’s narrow pedestrian-only stone walkways and staircases admiring the quaint bedrock homes, artisan shops, local watering holes, restaurants and agriturismo (literally, agricultural tourism – farmhouse-like lodging upstairs and locally produced organic foods in the kitchen below), walk through the 15th century AD archway and pay a visit inside Chiesa Maria Assunta (Church of the Assumption).

-With a broad smile on my face and all of my digital photo storage cards maxed out, I strolled back down to main square down below, hopped into my car and waived goodbye – at least for now – to the little village atop the hill with the big heart for the tourists from down below.
+With a broad smile on my face and all of my digital storage cards maxed out, I strolled back down to the main square, hopped into my car and waived goodbye – at least for now – to the little village atop the hill with the big heart for the tourists from down below.

 Thanks again for the tip, Franco Z.